 How many days in Brussels do I suggest?
 One in Brussels is ok, if you are only interested in seeing the main tourist attraction in Brussels that are located in the city centre.
 Then use this guide of the best things to do in Brussels for a day.
 However, if Brussels day trips don’t sound like enough time but you would still like a short trip, I suggest three days.

 Belgium experiences all four seasons with the probability of rain all year round.
 Autumn (September-October) and spring (March-May) are ideal times of year to visit.
 This is because the crowds are less and the prices are lower than peak season, but the weather is still lovely.

 Travel Tips For Brussels One Day Itinerary

-Now that we’ve covered what to do in Brussels in one day there are a few other tips and tricks to help your trip to be as smooth as possible.
+Now that we’ve covered what to do in Brussels in one day there are a few other tips and tricks to help your trip to be as smooth as possible with this Brussels one day itinerary.
 Here’s a few of mine:

 - Train tickets are cheaper if you’re under the age of 26.
 So have your ID ready if you’re young enough.